Contra-alto clarinet

-The contra-alto clarinet, E♭ contrabass clarinet, is a large clarinet pitched a perfect fifth below the B♭ bass clarinet.
+The contra-alto clarinet is a large clarinet pitched a perfect fifth below the B♭ bass clarinet.
 It is a transposing instrument in E♭ sounding an octave and a major sixth below its written pitch, between the bass clarinet and the B♭ contrabass clarinet.

 The contra-alto clarinet is often used in clarinet choirs and ensembles of clarinets and saxophones.
 It may also be present in a wind band.
 The repertoire for contra-alto clarinet in the symphony orchestra is limited.
 In ensembles it is usually used in unison with the other woodwind instruments, such as (bassoon, bass clarinet and contrabass clarinet), or it plays the lower octave in addition.

 History

 The contra-alto clarinet is largely a development of the 2nd half of the 20th century, although there were some precursors in the 19th century: